JerryOsobase/RemWaste_Accessment/README.md

 ## Steps to Run the Application:

+1. **Download Code**
+   - Access code by cloning repo or downloading the zip file

-1. **Install Dependencies:**
+2. **Install Dependencies:**
-   - Navigate to the project’s root directory in your bash terminal and install the necessary dependencies for the frontend, backend, postman and playwright using:
+   - Navigate to the project’s root directory in your bash terminal and install the necessary dependencies for frontend, backend, postman and playwright using:

      **npm run install**

-2. **Start the Docker Containers:**
+3. **Start the Docker Containers:**
-   - Bring up the Docker containers in another bash terminal for frontend, backend, and MySQL:
+   - Navigate to the project’s root directory in another bash terminal without closing the previous terminal to bring up the Docker containers for  frontend, backend, and MySQL using:

      **npm run dockerSetup**

      **N/B:** make sure docker run successfully with success message **"webpack compiled successfully"** before going back to the initial terminal to run tests

-3. Run API Test with Newman using:
+4. Run API Test with Newman using:

       **npm run ApiPostmanTest**

     **N/B:** Once test is done, navigate to **"WasteTrackr/backend/Postman_tests/newman"** and open HTML report file to view a well detailed test report provider by newman reporter

-4. Run UI Test on Chrome with playwright using:
+5. Run UI Test on Chrome with playwright using:

     **npm run UIChromeTest**

-5. Run UI Test on firefox with playwright using:
+6. Run UI Test on firefox with playwright using:

     **npm run UIFirefoxTest**